Koch organization won't support GOP Senate candidate Cramer

 Breaking News Emails

-COLORADO SPRINGS, Colo. — The primary political arm of the conservative Koch network announced at a semiannual donor conference here Monday that the organization will not support North Dakota Republican Senate candidate Kevin Cramer this fall, saying that his record on issues like the farm bill and government spending run counter to the network’s positions.
+COLORADO SPRINGS, Colo. — The primary political arm of the conservative Koch network announced at a semiannual donor conference here Monday that the organization will not support North Dakota Republican Senate candidate Kevin Cramer this fall, saying that his record on issues like the farm bill, corporate welfare and government spending run counter to the network’s positions.

 “We are raising the bar,” Tim Phillips, president of the Koch-backed Americans for Prosperity, told donors Monday morning.
 “If this were 2016 or ‘14, we would have likely just gone ahead and endorsed him, but we are raising the bar.”